Skip to main content

 Dedicated Resource Management vs Project Management Tools

-Resource management and project management are separate disciplines, but they complement each other.
-Because there's so much overlap between the two disciplines, it's common for project management software to have some features for resource forecasting or resource management.
+It's common for project management software to have some features for resource forecasting or resource management.

 Project managers with mid-size teams who simply want a high-level overview of resource allocation may find the features of their project management software adequate.
-However, if you're working on multiple projects or have a larger team, dedicated resource planning software starts to come into its own.
+Some small businesses, or even larger organizations in certain services or creative industries, can do perfectly well with something like Microsoft Project.

 Must-Have Features In Resource Management Software